Home page Weekly Schedule Study Aids Blackboard Charlie's History Writing Center Official Websites

 Directions for Taking the Final Exam

-If you live outside metropolitan Washington or are incarcerated or handicapped, see the information in the general ELI Policies and Procedures for examination proctors.
+If you live outside metropolitan Washington or are incarcerated or handicapped, see the information in the general ELI Policies and Procedures for exam proctors.

-There is no specific time limit, but allow at least 90 minutes to complete the exam.
+There is no specific time limit, but it is recommended that you allow at least 3 hours to complete the exam.

-YOU CANNOT USE YOUR TEXT OR NOTES OR A COMPUTER TO TAKE THIS EXAM.
+YOU CANNOT USE YOUR TEXT, NOTES, ELECTRONIC DEVICE OR ANY BOOKS TO TAKE THIS EXAM.

 For information contact cevans@nvcc.edu